 Bachelor of Teaching and Learning (Early Childhood)

-The first seven years are of vital importance to a child’s life.
-The rapid rate of development in children of this age and their natural desire to learn makes for a hugely rewarding environment in which to work.
+As an early childhood teacher you have the chance to teach infants, toddlers and young children when they are most open to learning.
+The rapid rate of development in children of this age and their natural desire to learn makes for a hugely gratifying environment in which to work.

 - on campus in Christchurch